 Trials for a new acaricide (Vectoclor) to deal with resistant ticks was carried out and was 85% successful.

-- a national tick distribution map to guide tick control programs and initiatives.
+A national tick distribution map was also developed to guide tick control programs and initiatives.

-- African Swine Fever (AFS) diagnostic kit prototype, a rapid and cheap on-farm detection of ASF.
+An African Swine Fever (AFS) diagnostic kit prototype was also introduced to promote rapid and cheap on-farm detection of ASF.

-- A green protein feed Supplement for both poultry and fish feeds.
-It replaces the fish ingredient in poultry diets by 16% and the farmer saves UGX 100 per KG of feed resulting into a total saving of UGX 500 per bird.
+Government also introduced a green protein feed Supplement for both poultry and fish feeds that replaces the fish ingredient in poultry diets by 16% and enables the farmer to save UGX 100 per kilogram of feed resulting into a total saving of UGX 500 per bird.

-- And released 32 disease-resistant and nutrition enhanced varieties to ensure increased production and productivity.
+NARO also released 32 disease-resistant and nutrition-enhanced varieties to ensure increased production and productivity.